aurogail/Movie_Reco/README.md

-Project Name
+Movie's Recommendations
 ==============================

 This project is a starting Pack for MLOps projects based on the subject "movie_recommandation".
-It's not perfect so feel free to make some modifications on it.

 Project Organization
 ------------